mephisto65/SentineLLM/README.md

 2. **Locate the Prompts Section**:
    The `prompt.json` file is likely structured in a JSON array or dictionary that holds the various prompts and their associated responses.
 You'll need to find the section where the prompts are stored.

+#### New attacks/LLMs issue
+The way to implement a new attack method and a new LLM is clearly not optimal: it is necessary to create a new class for each attack/LLM and implement it following the parent class.
+Any recommendation is welcomed.

 ## 📚 Bibliography